NohaMakhlouf1/Dining-Satisfaction/README.md

 this is an indicator of the average waiting time for guests.

 and on the left I put some numbers of the data.

+## 2- Dining satisfaction notebook
+In this notebook, I did the following:
+- Import data
+- Label encoding
+- Feature selection using heatmap
+- Split data
+- applied **Logistic regression** on the selected features
+- Model got *80% accuracy*